anusha-2001-gif/CODESOFT/README.md

 At the end of the game, the total rounds played and the total score are displayed.

 **ATM interface**:
-Java program that implements the ATM machine functionalities by allowing user to check the balanance,depositing and withdrawing money along with displaying appropriate messages.
+Java program that implements the ATM machine functionalities by allowing user to check the balance,depositing and withdrawing money along with displaying appropriate messages.